- Chart

 Core Business Areas

-- Hosting: The company provides a range of web hosting solutions, including shared hosting, VPS hosting, dedicated servers, and WordPress-specific hosting, catering to various website needs and traffic levels.
+- Hosting Solutions: The company provides a wide range of web hosting plans, from shared hosting and VPS hosting to dedicated servers and WordPress hosting, catering to businesses of all sizes and technical expertise.

 Leadership and Structure